blindata/aws-marketplace/docs/agent/pairing.md

         <ol>
             <li>Allow the agent to provision the database schema that will contain the data of the tenant with which you are pairing</li>
             <li>Allow the exchange of identifiers for the identification of the tenant</li>
-            <li>Test the reachability at the network level; the agent must be able to invoke the Armored API in order to complete the operation.</li>
+            <li>Test the reachability at the network level; the agent must be able to invoke the Blindata API in order to complete the operation.</li>
         </ol>
     </div>
 </div>